nathanfoale/nathanfoale/README.md

 - 👋 Hi, I’m Nathan Foale
-- 📚 I’m currently a student at Monash University.
+- 📚 I recently graduated from Monash University majoring in econometrics with a double minor in mathematics and economics
 - 📫 How to reach me: natfoale@gmail.com

 📚 Projects